anachrocomputer/SerialHID/README.md

 It usually had lights as well as buttons or keys.
 The classic example is the IBM Lighted Program Function Keyboard (LPFK), model 6094-020.
+That Prohance Power Track 100 could probably be regarded as a button-box with a built-in trackball.

 ## Keyboards ##